dantes-admin/Dantes/src/pages/menus/lunch.md

     - title: Spaghetti Carbonara
       description: Spaghetti with pancetta, egg and parmiggiano
     - title: Penne Arrabiata
-      description: Penne served with a tomato and chilli sauce
+      description: Penne pasta served with a tomato and chilli sauce
     - title: Pizza Parmigiana
       description: Extra thin pizza with chopped tomatoes, garlic and a generous sprinkling of parmiggiano